Inflectra/spira-documentation/docs/Spira-User-Manual/Program-Homepage.md

 ## Recent Builds

-This widget displays a list of the most recent build and its status for each product in the program/program.
-For each product it will display whether the build succeeded or failed, the date the build occurred and the name of the build together with a hyperlink to the [build details](../Release-Management/#test-runs).
+This widget displays a list of the most recent build and its status for each active release in each product of the program.
+For each active release it shows:

+- the release name (which links to the specific [release](../Release-Management/#release-details))
+- the build name (which links to the specific [build details](../Release-Management/#build-details))
+- the build status (did it succeed or fail)
+- the date of the build